Arkadi Monastery: International reaction

 The Ottomans considered taking Arkadi a big victory and celebrated it with cannon fire.
 However, the events at Arkadi provoked indignation among the Cretans, but also in Greece and the rest of the world.
 The tragedy of Arkadi turned world opinion on the conflict.
 The event recalled the Third Siege of Missolonghi and the numerous Philhellenists of the world were in favor of Crete.
 Volunteers from Serbia, Hungary and Italy arrived on the island.
 Gustave Glourens, a teacher at the Collège de France, enlisted and arrived in Crete by the end of 1866.
 He formed a small group of philhellenists with three other Frenchmen, an Englishman, an American, an Italian and a Hungarian.
 This group published a brochure on The question of the Orient and the Cretan Renaissance, contacted French politicians and organized conferences in France and in Athens.
-The Cretans named him a deputy at the assembly, but he turned the position down.
+The Cretans nominated him as a deputy at the assembly, but he turned the position down.

 Giuseppe Garibaldi, in his letters, praised the patriotism of the Cretans and their wish to gain their independence.
 Numerous Garibaldians, moved by an ardent philhellenism, came to Crete and participated in several battles.
 Letters written by Victor Hugo were published in the newspaper Kleio in Trieste, which contributed to the worldwide reaction.
 The letters gave encouragement to the Cretans and told them that their cause would succeed.
 He emphasized that the drama of Arkadi was no different than the Destruction of Psara and the Third Siege of Missolonghi.
 He described the tragedy of Arkadi:

 In writing these lines, I am obeying an order from on high; an order that comes from agony.